 Julie reminds us that time is of the essence in many threatening situations.
 Recently, Julie watched first-hand from her office window the fire behind the Poly P roar right up and over the hill in a minute flat.
 “We were already monitoring the ranch on the backside,” Julie noted.

-Trailer Accidents – Shelter and Transportation for the Humans and Horses
+Trailer Accidents and Floods – Shelter and Transportation for the Humans and Horses

 When there is a trailer accident and a horse needs to be transported to a vet hospital, HEET volunteers provide the transportation from the accident scene.
 Travelers who might break down in SLO County can get assistance for sheltering their horses while their rig gets fixed.